HenryQuan/json-become-ts/src/example/README.md

 # Example
 `json` folder contains some json files.
-The rest is what `JSON: become TS` generates.
+The rest is what `JSON: Become TS` generates.